SandZn/brisky-base/README.md

 Apply context can return 3 different types
 - `undefined` Context is restored without any differences
 - `Base` A set has happened in the path leading to the target of apply context
-- `null` A remove has happened in the path leading to the target of apply co  ntext
+- `null` A remove has happened in the path leading to the target of apply context

 -
 ###Get
-Simple get api, usefull when dealing with defaults
+Simple get api, useful when dealing with defaults

 **basic**